This is a downstream repo with a primary purpose of supporting development, testing and maintenance for the Realtek rtw88 series of WiFi 5 drivers in the Linux kernel.

 Below is important information for using this driver.

-A file called `blacklist-rtw88.conf` will be installed into `/etc/modprobe.d` when you run `sudo make install`.
+A file called `rtw88.conf` will be installed into `/etc/modprobe.d`.
 It will blacklist all in-kernel rtw88 drivers, however, it will not blacklist out-of-kernel vendor drivers.
-You will need to uninstall any out-of-kernel vendor drivers that you have installed that may conflict. `blacklist-rtw88.conf` will be removed when you run `sudo make uninstall`.
+You will need to uninstall any out-of-kernel vendor drivers that you have installed that may conflict.

 Some BIOSs have trouble changing power state from D3hot to D0.
-If you have this problem, then:
+If you have this problem, run

 ``` bash